xiongjiechen/xiongjiechen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Xiongjie Chen is currently a postdoctoral researcher in the [Computer Science Research Centre](https://www.surrey.ac.uk/computer-science-research-centre), [School of Computer Science and Electronic Engineering](https://www.surrey.ac.uk/school-computer-science-and-electronic-engineering) at the (University of Surrey)[https://www.surrey.ac.uk].
+Xiongjie Chen is currently a postdoctoral researcher in the [Computer Science Research Centre](https://www.surrey.ac.uk/computer-science-research-centre), [School of Computer Science and Electronic Engineering](https://www.surrey.ac.uk/school-computer-science-and-electronic-engineering) at the [University of Surrey](https://www.surrey.ac.uk).

 He received his PhD in Computer Science from [University of Surrey](https://www.surrey.ac.uk/) in 2023, supervised by [Dr Yunpeng Li](https://www.surrey.ac.uk/people/yunpeng-li).
 His research is in the area of statistical machine learning (Bayesian inference and uncertainty quantification), sequential Monte Carlo methods, machine learning in dentistry, and optimal transport.